mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 Original analysis and markdown authored by [Maggie Schedl](https://github.com/meschedl).
 Maggie's analysis workflow is annotated in the `CASE-RNA-Analysis.md` file also in [this directory](https://github.com/mguid73/Larval-Oyster-CASE-RNA).

-**This document utilizes the analyses that Maggie compiled in her workflow but with an _improved reference genome_ for the eastern oyster.**
+**This document is an adapation of Maggie's analyses and markdown notes but with an _improved reference genome_ for the eastern oyster.**

 This markdown references Erin Robert's [RNASeq pipeline](https://github.com/erinroberts/apoptosis_data_pipeline/blob/master/Streamlined%20Pipeline%20Tutorial/Apoptosis_Pipeline_Tutorial_with_Reduced_Dataset.md) or Kevin Wong's [project](https://github.com/jpuritz/BIO_594_2018/blob/master/FinalAssignment/KevinWong_FinalAssignment/P.dam_DE_Analysis.md) in [J. Puritz's](https://github.com/jpuritz) Bio594 2018.
 If other resources were used they should be linked in this markdown.
-If anything is not linked properly, not-sourced, or looks missing please contact at meschedl@uri.edu or mguidry@uri.edu.
+If anything is not linked properly, not-sourced, or looks missing please contact at mguidry@uri.edu.

-_All analysis was done on our lab shared server, KITT, made by [J. Puritz](https://github.com/jpuritz)_
+All analysis was done on our lab shared server, KITT, made by [J. Puritz](https://github.com/jpuritz) in /home/mguidry/Working_CASE_RNA

 Programs Installed/Needed for this Project:
 - HISAT2